Chronology

 Five-String Instrument #12: Oliver Five String Fiddle (SOLD)

 I made this instrument, also, from the scrap from the other side of the double bass, so it is the “sister instrument” of #11, below.
-It has a Douglas Fir top (which is unusual), a very powerful voice, very clear C-string, and perfect balance across all five strings.
+In addition, it has a Douglas Fir top (which is unusual), a very powerful voice, very clear C-string, and perfect balance across all five strings.

 front view handmade Oregon acoustic five string bluegrass fiddle